elephantscale/es-training-new/solr/slides/About-Advanced-Solr-Class.md

   * Solr in Action by Trey Grainger and Timothy Potter and...
-  * ‘Hadoop illuminated’ – open source Hadoop book at http://hadoopilluminated.com/
+  * 'Hadoop illuminated' – open source Hadoop book at http://hadoopilluminated.com/

 Notes: